dangolpr/android/README.md

-This is an application for Food House members.
+This is a folder that includes different Android applications/projects I have worked on.